-Situated on the new “Park Dräi Eechelen” and opened in July 2006, the Musée d’Art Moderne Grand-Duc Jean was designed by Ieoh Ming Pei and was built at the old Fort Thüngen, which is based on plans drawn up by Vauban.
+Situated on the new Park Dräi Eechelen and opened in July 2006, the Musée d’Art Moderne Grand-Duc Jean was designed by Ieoh Ming Pei.
+It was built at the old Fort Thüngen, based on plans drawn up by Vauban.
 “Be the Artists’ Guest” is the guiding concept of Mudam.
-Open to the many ways of expression used today, it gives carte blanche to artists and designers to put together the form and content of this new art venue, which aims to be alive with exchange and education.
+Indeed, it gives carte blanche to artists and designers to put together the form and content of this new art venue, which aims to be alive with exchange and education.

 Family of Man Photography Exhibition

-“Family of Man” is one of the world’s largest photo exhibitions.
-Realised in 1955 by Edward Steichen for the New York Museum of Modern Art, it is listed as a UNESCO World Heritage site.
+Family of Man is one of the world’s largest photo exhibitions.
+Realized in 1955 by Edward Steichen for the New York Museum of Modern Art, it is also listed as a UNESCO World Heritage site.

 National Mine Museum

 The museum’s exhibits include ancient and modern mining tools; machines used to extract the iron ore; documents, maps, diagrams, photos, and work in the mine from the 19th century until today.

 National Mine Museum, Rumelange